sebastianconcept/tpe/README.md

 At the end of the processing, an iteration to render these account entries is what produces the output format as expected.

+## Input assupmtions
+As per exercise specification, `ClientID` is `u16` and `TransactionID` is `u32` while the amount value is a `String` representing a real positive number with 4 digits.
+Any negative amount in the records of the input will be considered as an inconsistency coming from the partner and if such case occurs, the deserializer on the field will return a `None` and the `Reader` will return a specific `Err` that is handled so the processing can continue efficiently.

+Repeated deposits and withdrawals on the same transactions are ignored, only their first occurrence is taken as valid and computed.

+Repeated chargebacks on a `TransactionID` cannot occur because any attempt will encounter a frozen account.

+Repeated disputes cannot occur because any attempt will encounter a frozen account.

 ## On input digestion
 For the deserialization part of digesting input, I've decided to use Serde and csv as suggested as they are well known robust and well maintained crates.